buppyio/bpy/doc/man/5/bpy_fs.md

 +---------------+
 | DataDepth[1]  | The height of contents htree.
 +---------------+
-| Data[32]      | The hash pointing to the sub htree containing the file/directory contents.
+| Data[32]      | The htree hash containing the file/directory contents.
 +---------------+
 ```